Jump Start: Train-the-Trainer Program

-If you are interested in bringing Jump Start to your community, please fill out the below interest form, or review the FAQs below.
+If you are interested in bringing Jump Start to your community, please fill out the above interest form, or review the FAQs below.

 What is bike and pedestrian safety education?

-- Bike and pedestrian safety education are our two programs for teaching students laws and best practices for walking or biking through their neighborhood.
+- Our bike and pedestrian safety education programs teach students laws and best practices for walking or biking through their neighborhood.

-- Our pedestrian safety education is geared toward younger students, focusing on grades K – 3 and available to grades K – 5.
-We’ll work with you to customize the length of the class, but we recommend using 3 PE sessions to teach the entire curriculum.
+- Our pedestrian safety education is geared toward younger students, focusing on grades K-3 and available to grades K-5.
+We’ll work with you to customize the length of the class, but we recommend using three PE sessions to teach the entire curriculum.

-- Our bike safety education is available for grade levels between K-8 but works best with 3-6 grades.
-We recommend 10 hours to cover all of the necessary skills.
-This can be held over course of 1-5 weeks depending on the PE class schedule.
+- Our bike safety education is available for grade levels between K-8 but works best with grades 3-6.
+We recommend 10 hours to cover all the necessary skills.
+This can be held over the course of one to five weeks depending on the PE class schedule.

 What is the Jump Start train-the-trainer program?

-What should we do to prepare to apply for a train-the-trainer training?
+What should we do to prepare to apply for a Jump Start training?
 How will communities be selected?

 - Before you apply, you’ll want to be sure your school administration and PE teachers are on board with bringing bike and/or pedestrian safety education to your community.
 We recommend this training have attendees from more than one school, such as multiple schools in a district or teachers from multiple districts in rural areas.